Anivice/Sysdarft/doc/Sysdarft.md

 ```

 Constant expressions are always 64 bits wide.
-Any value exceeding 64 bits will trigger an overflow report but is not considered an error.
+Any value exceeding $64$ bits triggers an overflow report but is not considered an error.
 In the event of an overflow, the result is set to `ULLONG_MAX` (`18446744073709551615`).

 #### Memory References